 - Describe your personal, professional and academic background, and what has led you to apply for admission to the UMass Lowell doctoral program in Global Studies at this point in your personal and professional journey.

-International applicants whose native language is not English and who have not earned a university degree where English was the primary language of instruction, must also provide official test score of the Test of English as a Foreign Language (TOEFL).
+International applicants whose native language is not English and who have not earned a university degree where English was the primary language of instruction, must also provide official test score of the Test of English as a Foreign Language (the university accepts TOEFL, IELTS or Duolingo scores).
 A waiver may be given to candidates who have completed at least two semesters of full-time college/university work in the United States by the date of submission of this application.

 Please see the graduate admissions website for details about application materials.